mburakunuvar/containerized-fullstack-webapp/README.md

 - This is not needed for react environment as it's a built in feature.

+### GETTING READY FOR PRODUCTION

+We'll no more be able to use the adventages of Docker Networks & docker-compose in production, as we'll need various URLs for DB Connections.
+Thus it's also a best practice to use an environment variable for DB Connection.

 ### Appendix

 [Setting Up Node.js on an Amazon EC2 Instance](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html)